 Don’t Forget Meta Descriptions.

-Meta title and descriptions are a minute aspect of SEO; they are equally important.
+Meta titles and descriptions are minute aspects of SEO; they are equally important.
 Meta title refers to the main title that shows up on Google SERP, while meta description is the short description that follows the title.

 Now meta descriptions are important because that’s what a user will see before clicking your web page link.
 It’s not rocket science, just a small explanation of what the user should expect when they enter the specific web page.